ykmaeng/ykmaeng.github.io/docs/writing-task1-average-temperature-and-rainfall-in-dubai/index.md

----
-title: "Average Temperature and Rainfall in Dubai"
+# Writing Task 1: Average Temperature and Rainfall in Dubai
-subtitle: ""
-date: 2023-08-09T21:32:13+12:00
-tags: ["writing","temperature","rainfall","dubai", "chart"]
-categories: ["ielts", "chart"]
-author: "ChatGPT"
-authorLink: ""

-toc: false
-lightgallery: true

-# draft: true
----

 ![Chart](ielts-chart-dubai.png "Average Temperature and Rainfall in Dubai")